ovats/RealTimeBiddingAgent/readme.md

 I have renamed class 'CampaignBiddingService' because it is an Actor.
 Also changed the name of the package to 'actor'.

+### (11) Remove Akka Http StatusCodes from domain

+'StatusCodes' from 'Akka Http' is not related to domain at all.

 ## Original readme.md file

 1) Main Class is in Main.scala